Notes on the Geography of Spain: Toledo

 The crenelations of the same gateway can be seen in the middle distance on the left.
 The slope continues down to a second gate, marked by tiled twin towers.

 Here are those towers, part of the Puerta Nueva de Bisagra.
 Parts of the gate are old, a fact hinted at by the name Bisagra, which is a corruption of the Arabic Bab-Sahara, the "gate of the country."
-The tiled towers and the decorated entrance, however, were added in the mid-16th century by Alonso de Covarrubias, an eminent and prolific architect of the time.
+The tiled towers and the decorated entrance, however, were added in the mid-16th century by Alonso de Covarrubias, an eminent and prolific architect.

-Covarrubias worked for Philip II, who added this ornament in honor of his father, the Emperor Charles V, whose eagle and shield are shown.
+Covarrubias worked for Philip II, who added this eagle and shield in honor of his father, the Emperor Charles V.

 Just to the west is the 9th century Bisagra Viejo, blocked in Ford's time but now open.